 The community of Scotts Valley places a high value on livability, innovation, and planning for the future.
 Scotts Valley Water District is proud to play a vital role in supporting those efforts by providing a reliable, sustainable, high-quality water supply.

 Through partnership with our community, strategic investment in resources and pursuit of new ideas, Scotts Valley Water District is redefining its historic role in order to meet future challenges and turn them into opportunities.

 What We're Working On

-One of oldest water tanks in the District’s system, the MacDorsa Tank was installed in 1964 and needs a complete recoating inside and out, as well as a refurbished roof.
-The work, which is part of the District’s Capital Projects list, is underway.
-To date, the contractor has replaced the roof, shrink-wrapped the tank, completed welding repairs on the gutter system and replaced the steel downspouts.
-The interior wall and floor coating is being removed through bead blasting.
-The exterior coating also will be removed, and then new coating will be applied inside and out.
+One of oldest water tanks in the District’s system, the MacDorsa Tank was installed in 1964 and needed a complete recoating inside and out, as well as a refurbished roof.
+The work, which is part of the District’s Capital Projects list, was completed in February 2017.
+The contractor has replaced the roof, shrink-wrapped the tank, completed welding repairs on the gutter system, replaced the steel downspouts, and applied a new layer of coating to the interior and exterior of the tank.